 This course is delivered asynchronously online.
-The course is divided into three Units; each lasting around five weeks.
+The course is divided into four Units.
+The first three Units last about 4 weeks and the final Unit lasts two weeks.
 It is important to schedule time daily during the semester in order to stay on track to complete the course.
-If you have any questions about where you should be at any point during the session, contact the instructor directly and/or refer to the detailed Master Course Schedule.
+If you have any questions about where you should be at any point during the semester, contact the instructor directly and/or refer to the detailed Master Course Schedule.
 There is no separate final exam for this course.

-Threaded Discussions (20%)
+Threaded Discussions

-As part of the course grade, students must log into the Unit 1 and Unit 2 Threaded Discussion and converse about the nutrition topic(s) presented by the Instructor.
+As part of the course grade, students must participate in Threaded Discussions.
+In these discussions students will converse about specific sports nutrition topic(s) presented by the Instructor.
 These discussions are a way for students to "participate" in class.
-So it's important that you post thoughtful messages that move the conversation forward in some way.
+It is important that students post thoughtful messages that move the conversation forward in some way.
 "Yeah, I agree," and "Me, too" are not acceptable postings and will not earn any points.
-Your posts should show that you have read the material in the text as well as your fellow students' posts and have applied all of that to the question at hand.
-You should do more than merely spit back what the text says; you should engage with the material by analyzing and interpreting it.
-Your posts should be grammatically clear enough not to present anyone with a problem in understanding your point.
+Student posts should show that the student has read the material in the text as well as their fellow students' posts by applying knowledge gained in the chapters/lectures to the question at hand.
+Students should do more than merely spit back what the text says; they should engage with the material by analyzing and interpreting it.
+Student posts should be grammatically clear enough not to present anyone with a problem in understanding your point.
 It's not a formal writing forum, but it's not Facebook either.